ShakMR/shakmr.github.io/blog/zoe.md

 ### 10. Sources

-I learnt about API mainly while working, from more experiences colleagues, but I came to know about thinks like HATEOAS first when learning about the Spring framework and later when reading "Build APIs you won't hate" by Phil Sturgeon.
+I learnt about API mainly while working, from more experiences colleagues, but I came to know about thinks like HATEOAS first when learning about the Spring framework and later when reading ["Build APIs you won't hate" by Phil Sturgeon](https://www.goodreads.com/book/show/18981361-build-apis-you-won-t-hate).
 The latter is the main inspiration for most of the concepts I mention here.
 And Wikipedia, of course.

+Once again, the [link](https://github.com/ShakMR/restful-api) to the repo.